BreeKL/CS4820_Artificial_Intelligence/README.md

 ### 1. Preprocessing

-Once the data is correctly downloaded, run from the project root:
+Once the data is correctly downloaded, run from the project root, adjusting the number of planets/non-planets as needed:

 ``` bash
 python src/load_manifest_data.py --n-planets 100 --n-non-planets 100